6 Ways to Maximize Your Refund

 - You decide to itemize your deductions (instead of taking the standard deduction), and

-- Total qualified medical expenses paid exceed 7.5% of your adjusted gross income for 2017 or 2018
+- Total qualified medical expenses paid exceed 7.5% of your adjusted gross income for a tax year.

 For many, these restrictions will prevent any qualified medical expenses paid out-of-pocket during the year from being deducted on their return.

 If you do qualify for this deduction, it’s ideal to bunch medical payments into a single year.
 Since the deduction applies when the expense was paid, if your medical provider allows it, you can arrange to pay medical expenses from prior years or future years in the current year.
 This allows you to increase your total medical expenses for the year.

 3. Make Charitable Contributions